 Django is the most popular web development framework for the Python programming language.
-Its design facilitates rapid development without compromising on the standards of professionally built applications.
-It is free, open source, uses the Model-View-Template architectural pattern, and encapsulates a lot of boilerplates to enable developers churn out web apps quickly.
+Its design offers rapid development while keeping to the standards of professionally built applications.
+It is free, open source, uses the Model-View-Template architectural pattern.
+Django also includes boilerplates that help developers churn out web apps quickly.

 In this tutorial, you will learn and demonstrate how to create a deployment pipeline to continuously deploy your Django apps to a hosting environment.